 6) F Major 7

 An extension of the F Major chord, FMaj7 only requires the addition of the E note on the original F Major chord.
 Strum it for a beautiful, airy sound that feels almost transcendental.
-As a matter of fact, I just used it on my latest TikTok post for a Ukulele track.
+I just used it on my latest TikTok post for a Ukulele track.

 On the guitar, the open chord shape for this is similar to a C chord, which makes it a great chord to add to your toolkit as a beginner.
 It’s also frequently played alongside a C chord, making for an easy transition between the two.